 - In high school students with disabilities may be placed on Individualized Education Plans (IEPs); colleges do not use IEPs.
 Instead, colleges/universities typically prepare Disability Accommodation Letters for students with disabilities, and these Accommodation Letters communicate to the course instructor what disability accommodations should be provided for the student.

 - In college, students with disabilities will usually be asked to provide some type of documentation of their disability before receiving disability accommodations.

-- Colleges/universities must hold students with disabilities to the same academic, technical, and behavioral standards as their non-disabled peers.
+- Colleges/universities must hold students with disabilities to the same academic, technical, professional, and behavioral standards as their non-disabled peers.